 You want everything to sparkle, so include good crystal and chandeliers.
 Add a little glitz, a little gold and glitter wherever you can.
 You should also consider live streaming the ball drop, but just the last few minutes.
 As any wedding planner will tell you, this day should still be about your marriage.

-Signature Banquets is a family owned and operated business with over 30 years of experience as a wedding planner in Lowell, IN.
+Signature Banquets is a family owned and operated business with over 30 years of experience as a wedding planner in Northwest Indiana.
 If you’re looking to make your wedding an event you and your loved ones will never forget, please give us a call today to schedule your consultation.